The path to low-carbon, low-cost electricity grids

 This heat map shows the expected evolution of the balancing needs for four regions and whether each region will be able to meet their needs.
 The concept was sound so we made design tweaks to improve legibility.

-The original of this graph was rich and well-conceived.
+The original graph was rich and well-thought-out.
 It was a matter of improving the color encoding and the legend to help the reader focus in the right places.

 Cost and supply in California

-At first sight, this graph seems to show a line graph.
+At first sight, this graph seems to show a stepline graph.
 Upon closer inspection however, we can see that it is a variable-width column chart.
 The redesign is meant to make this clear.